twosixlabs/armory-library/README.md

 The Armory-library documentation is [published on GitHub][docs-url] or can be viewed directly in [the docs directory](docs/index.md) of this repository.
+The development team for Armory-library can be reached at <armory@twosixtech.com>.

 # The historic GARD-Armory repository

 Armory-library is the successor to the [GARD-Armory research program run under DARPA][GARD-Armory].
-As that program is nearing its conclusion, that repository will be archived sometime in 2024 and there will be no further development in GARD-Armory.
-The development teams for both GARD-Armory and Armory-library can be reached at <armory@twosixtech.com>
+As that program has reached its conclusion, the GARD-Armory repository has been archived sometime in 2024 and there will be no further developmen.

 # Acknowledgment